easttennesseecc-star/Q-Top-Dog-IDE/LLM_CREDENTIALS_SETUP_COMPLETE.md

 A: No!
 Treat it like a password.
 Anyone with your key can use your account.

 **Q: Can I use multiple keys from the same provider?**
-A: Currently Q-IDE stores one per provider, but you can rotate them anytime.
+A: Currently Top Dog stores one per provider, but you can rotate them anytime.

 **Q: What if a provider is down?**
 A: Q Assistant will show an error.
 Check provider's status page.

-**Q: Can I use Q-IDE without any LLM?**
+**Q: Can I use Top Dog without any LLM?**
 A: Yes, Q Assistant has smart fallback responses that help guide you.

 ---